Larry Fitzgerald: 2008: Super Bowl XLIII

-2009 season
+2009

 In the fourth game of the season, Fitzgerald had five receptions for 79 yards and two touchdowns in a 28–21 victory over the Houston Texans.
 The following week, he had 13 receptions for 100 yards and a touchdown in a 27–3 victory over the Seattle Seahawks.
 On November 8 against the Chicago Bears, he had nine receptions for 123 yards and two touchdowns in a 41–21 victory.
 On December 6, he had eight receptions for 143 yards and a touchdown in a 30–17 victory the Minnesota Vikings.
 He finished out the 2009 regular season with a receiving touchdown in the last three games.
 Overall, he had 97 receptions for 1,092 yards and a league-leading 13 touchdowns as the Cardinals went 10–6 and returned to the playoffs.

 In the Wild Card Round, he had six receptions for 82 receiving yards and two touchdown receptions, both of which came in the third quarter, against the Green Bay Packers in a 51–45 win.
 However, the Cardinals were eliminated the next week by the eventual Super Bowl XLIV champion New Orleans Saints by a score of 45–14 in the Divisional Round.
 He was named to his third consecutive and fourth career Pro Bowl for his efforts in 2009.

-2010 season
+2010

 Fitzgerald started the 2010 season recording a go-ahead 21-yard receiving touchdown in the fourth quarter against the St. Louis Rams in a 17–13 victory.
 On October 31, in Week 8, he had six receptions for 72 yards and two touchdowns against the Tampa Bay Buccaneers in a 38–35 loss.
 On the season, he totaled three games with over 100 receiving yards.
 Fitzgerald and the Cardinals failed to return to the playoffs with a 5–11 record.

 Overall, in the 2010 season, Fitzgerald recorded 90 receptions, which ranked fifth in the NFL, for 1,137 yards and six touchdowns.
 After the season, he was named to his fifth Pro Bowl, and his fourth in a row.
 He finished ranked as the 14th best player in the league among his peers on the NFL Top 100 Players of 2011.